Charming places to visit in Indianapolis, Indiana

 The Indiana War Memorial & Museum is a memorial that pays tribute to the men and women who served in the United States Armed Forces.
 These heroes are honored through their statues, uniforms, documents, photos, and firearms.

-The Indiana War Memorial is a 210-foot-tall monument.
-This impressive work of architecture is located in the downtown area of Indianapolis.
-It was initially built to honor the veterans of World War I. However, it has been expanded to include memorials for other wars.
+The Indiana War Memorial is a 210-foot-tall monument in the downtown area of Indianapolis.
+This impressive work of architecture was initially built to honor the veterans of World War I, but it has since been expanded to include memorials for other wars.

 Indiana Indianapolis - Cenotaph Square - Indiana World War Memorial Plaza